Balmain (fashion house): Oscar de la Renta, 1993–2002

-Alain Hivelin Era (2005–2023)

 Christophe Decarnin, 2005–2011

 After Oscar de la Renta's departure Christophe Decarnin joined the house in 2005.
-Contrary to all the designers before him, Decarnin insisted on bringing the brand into the 21st century.
-He favored expensive prices and flashy pieces that sharply contrasted with the label's reputation for its classic and luxurious designs.
+Decarnin favored expensive prices and flashy pieces that sharply contrasted with the label's reputation for its classic and luxurious designs.
 He was considered a "star designer", and the brand became more about his star status than about its clothes.

 Olivier Rousteing, 2011–2025

 In April 2011, Balmain announced that Decarnin was to be replaced by Olivier Rousteing.

 Rousteing had joined the company in 2009, after attending a prestigious French fashion school and working under Roberto Cavalli.
 While he liked Decarnin's aesthetic, he wanted to orient the label towards the finer aspects of French couture.

-At the time of his appointment, Rousteing was a relatively unknown designer, and has brought a fresh take on the brand's aesthetic that remains to this day.
-He was credited with adding an Asian influence to the clothing, as Asia comprises a huge part of the brand's buyers.
+At the time of his appointment, Rousteing was a relatively unknown designer.
+He has since been credited with adding an "Asian influence" to the clothing, as Asia comprises a huge part of the brand's buyers.

 In April 2016, Balmain opened its New York flagship store in Soho.

 On June 22, 2016, Mayhoola Investments acquired Balmain from its previous owners for reportedly more than 460 million euros ($522 million).

 In 2017, Rousteing debuted Balmain's first accessory line.

 On December 4, 2018, Rousteing introduced Balmain's new logo.

 In 2019, Balmain partnered with Cara Delevingne and Puma on Puma X Balmain, a 35-piece athletic wear collection.

 In September 2023, Rousteing announced that a van holding over 50 designs for the fall 2023 show during Paris Fashion Week had been robbed while en route to the Balmain studio.
-Despite the setback, he insisted the show would go on and was able to successfully present a glossy show filled with flowers and message that "love is all".
+Despite the setback, he was able to successfully present a show filled with flowers and a message that "love is all".

 On November 5, 2025, Rousteing announced his departure from Balmain, after 14 years as its creative director.